FelixPetriconi/Submission_Web_Application/README.md

 The submission application:

 1. Allows people to register as users.
-1. Allows registered users to login and submit session proposals.
+1. Allows registered users to login and submit and amend session proposals.
 1. Allows registered users who are designated reviewers to review the submitted proposals.

 The schedule application provides a RESTful API to access the final conference schedule data.
 The API is